Why Getting Out of Your Comfort Zone Feels So Hard

 The Energy Cost of Change

-And new behavior requires:
+And new behaviors require:

 - Attention